Listen: Dispatcher stays on 3-hour 911 call until man found in Denver - NewsBreak

 For Asisha Milton, that call came in April of 2021, and it came from nearly 800 miles away.

 “I am in Tucson, Arizona, and my husband left this morning for Denver,” said the woman on the other end.
 “He’s in Denver right now, but he’s had a stroke.
-He’s in the car, but he doesn’t know where he is, and I don’t know what to do.”AT&T launches new 911 location service in Colorado
+He’s in the car, but he doesn’t know where he is, and I don’t know what to do.”Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 Milton was able to reach the woman’s husband, named Cliff, on his cellphone but was unable to find out where he was.